June 30, 2024 flowers that attract butterflies to your garden

 Care Tips

 Sow seeds directly into the garden after the last frost.
-Pinch back young plants to encourage bushier growth and more flowers.
+Pinch back young plants as it will help to get bushier growth and more flowers.
+Never plant them with these plants though or they’ll struggle.

 Growing Conditions